Intergenerational Mobility Trends and the Changing Role of Female Labor: Explaining the Rise in Intergenerational Income Persistence

-We thus follow recent work by \citet{VostersNybom2017}, \citet{Vosters2018} and \citet{Adermon2021Dynastic} and apply the method laid out in \citet{LW2006} (from now on ``LW'').
-The intuition behind this method is that observable variables constitute imperfect measures of a person's underlying, or ``latent'', socioeconomic status, but that a less attenuated measure of economic status can be constructed from a weighted average of several proxy variables.
-In essence, it uses a set of proxy variables that together represent a single latent variable --- here, economic status --- and sums these with ``optimal weights''.
-These weights are calculated as the covariance between a given outcome variable (in our case, child income) and the proxy variable, and have been shown to result in an estimator that minimizes attenuation bias among its class of estimators (\citet{LW2006}, p.552).\footnote{This class of estimators includes a straightforward imputation of economic status (or ``income score'') from observable proxies, such as that used in e.g. \citet{abramitzky2021immigrants} and \citet{collins2022african} to study historical mobility trends.
-Essentially, the LW strategy as we implement it can be thought of as a special case of imputing income from gender, education and occupation of labor-market active individuals of the same birth cohort and generation, with weights tailored to the intended left-hand-side variable of the estimating equation.
-As an additional validation exercise, we have imputed female incomes based on observed average incomes among men with the same level of education and occupation, within a given birth cohort and generation.
-The results show stable trends between mother-son and daughter-father pairs in imputed income ranks.} The procedure requires the theoretical assumption that each proxy measure affects the left-hand side variable --- child economic status --- only through latent economic status, but it does not assume independence between the proxy variables.
+First, we estimate intergenerational associations in \textit{potential income}, constructed from a weighted average of several proxy variables.
+As explained above, one can think of the historical low levels of parent-child income correlations for women as a form of ``attenuation bias'' stemming from the difference between realized and potential income.
+We follow recent work by \citet{VostersNybom2017}, \citet{Vosters2018}, and \citet{Adermon2021Dynastic} and apply the method laid out in \citet{LW2006} (from now on ``LW''), where ``optimal weights'' for summing over proxy variables are calculated as the covariance between a given outcome variable (in our case, child income) and the proxy variable, which gives an estimator that minimizes attenuation bias among its class of estimators (\citet{LW2006}, p.552).\footnote{This class of estimators includes a straightforward imputation of economic status (or ``income score'') from observable proxies, such as that used in e.g. \citet{abramitzky2021immigrants} and \citet{collins2022african} to study historical mobility trends.
+Essentially, the LW strategy as we implement it can be thought of as a special case of imputing income from gender, education, and occupation of labor-market active individuals of the same birth cohort and generation, with weights tailored to the intended left-hand-side variable of the estimating equation.
+As an additional validation exercise, we have imputed female income based on observed average income among men with the same level of education and occupation, within a given birth cohort and generation.
+The results show stable trends between mother-son and daughter-father pairs in imputed income ranks.} The procedure requires the theoretical assumption that each proxy variable affects the left-hand side variable --- child potential income --- only through inheritable income potential, but it does not assume independence between the proxy variables.